 Stela Loryn writes at her desk in her cramped apartment surrounded by unfinished manuscripts, disheveled journals, half used notepads, and a writing totem in the shape of a niffler, named Fahrlander.
-Fahrlander is there to help with writer’s block, coming up with character names, and listening when the words need to be read out loud.
+Fahrlander is there to help with writer’s block, character names, and lending an ear when the words need to be read out loud.

-When the romanticism of writing in such a cozy place wears off, Stela seeks out the hustle and bustle of life beyond her apartment door to find an open, busy coffee shop or a nice secluded corner of a bar.
+When the romanticism of writing in such a cozy place wears off, Stela seeks out the hustle and bustle of life beyond her apartment door to find an open, busy coffee shop or a nice secluded corner unbothered.